Can people change? Yes. They most definitely can; even toxic people. But it’s not as easy as your fears and insecurities would like to believe.

 - “While it’s great to appreciate chivalry, good looks, and a winning personality, all you have is a chivalrous, good looking liar with a great personality who cheats.
 How is this attractive?
 Would you introduce this man to your younger self?
 Would you leave your younger self alone with him?
 Would you want your best friend or a family member to date someone like him?”

-It’s one thing to cry over being taken for granted, used, and abused.
-It’s another thing to cry over no longer being with a toxic person who isn’t good for your mental health.
+It’s one thing to be heartbroken over being taken for granted, used, and abused.
+It’s another thing to be heartbroken over no longer being with a toxic person who cheats, lies, and isn’t good for your mental health.
 All because you are convinced who they were, in the beginning, is who they really are.

 It’s like crying because you just found out you’re cancer-free or beating yourself up for a life-long prison sentence being lifted over a crime you didn’t commit.